Wild Minds Alternative Provision

 If you are a parent, school or professional looking for a supportive, structured alternative provision, we are happy to talk through suitability and next steps.

-Send us a message and we'll get back to you as soon as possible.
+We will get back to you as soon as possible.